Monthly Archives: June 2008

 Free Content for Fair Use

 In the second case, the doctor heard that not only was the Associated Press filing a lawsuit (hat tip to Susan’s Web Logs Blog) against The Drudge Retort on claims that the blog violated fair use for publishing entries that contained fewer than 30 words from cited Associated Press articles, but that they were trying to force bloggers to pay them a fee if they quoted a mere 5 words!
 (Again, hat tip to Susan’s Web Logs Blog). the doctor writes sentences longer than that!
 It’s bloody ridiculous.
-I hope that someone, with the willingness to defend your rights just like the Electronic Frontier Foundation does on a regular basis, takes them to court over this (as my thoughts on the issue aren’t fit to print)!
+I hope that someone, with the willingness to defend your rights just like the Electronic Frontier Foundation does on a regular basis, stands up to actions like this (as my thoughts on the issue aren’t fit to print)!
+(Considering that you can usually get away with 20% to 30% if you are doing an analysis or another scholarly work under Canadian and American copyright raw .
+Sometimes more.)

 Thus, even though the doctor gets very annoyed when content is used in a manner that flies in the face of “fair use” and “fair dealing”, the doctor believes that content should be free for “fair use”, and that those who create content should make an effort to insure that their content is free for “fair use”.
 To this end, the doctor will not only not bother you if you use his content in a way consistent with “fair use” and “fair dealing”, but is extending the following offer to almost anyone who wants it: